j-sieben/blog/_posts/2021-01-07-ICU-messages.md

     }
 ```

-Again, there may be better ways to do it but this was the solution I came up with and it seems to work.
+Again, there may be better ways to do it but this was the solution I came up with and it seems to be working.
 Let me know if I can do better.